PulseBeat02/MurderRun/README.md

 Similar to Dead by Daylight's character system, Murder Run includes many gadgets and abilities.
 Currently, there are over 100+ gadgets and abilities combined that the player can choose from.
 Each gadget and ability has many configuration options that you can configure to your own heart's desire.
+There are a ton of features in this plugin, and some of them are listed below.

 - 100% Free and Open Source
 - Over 100+ Killer/Survivor Gadgets